Do I need a visa?

 We can help the process to run as smoothly as possible, advising you of which route to take and determining your eligibility.
 We can also complete your application for you, submitting this to the Home Office and corresponding with them throughout.

 Whether you wish to work, study, or conduct business in the UK, you will need a specific category of visa, known as a Points-Based Visa.
-This category is based on a tier system, as explored below.

-- Tier 1 Start-up Visa – This was formerly the ‘Graduate Visa’, to be eligible for this visa you must be endorsed by an approved body, and have enough money to support yourself throughout the duration of your time in the UK
+- Start-up Visa – This was formerly the ‘Graduate Visa’, to be eligible for this visa you must be endorsed by an approved body, and have enough money to support yourself throughout the duration of your time in the UK

-Tier 2 Visas are for those who have been offered a skilled job by a UK-based employer.
+Skilled Worker Visas are for those who have been offered a skilled job by a UK-based employer.
 It is aimed towards skilled workers who wish to work and reside in the UK on a long-term basis.

 - Intra-Company Transfer Visa – This is only to be applied for by existing employees who work in an organisation based abroad which wishes to transfer the employee to a UK branch of its company